Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Machine World: requires 3 ascension perks from 0
  * Arcology Project: requires 3 Ascension perks from 2
  * One Vision: +7% Unity and -7% Pop Amenity Usage from 10% and 40% ethics attraction from 50%
- * Biomorphis: requires 3 ascension perks from 2
- * The Flesh is Weak: requires 3 ascension perks from 2
- * Synthetic Evolution: requires 3 ascension perks from 2
- * Mind Over Matter: requires 3 ascension perks from 2
  * Become the crisis: requires 4 ascension perks from 3 and -25% research speed
  * Behemoth Fury: requires 4 ascension perks from 3 and -25% research speed
  * Cosmogenesis: